percona/cloud-tools/doc/Account.rst

   to which your account is assigned and add other organizations.

 .. note:: Every organization has a unique API key.
-   You specify it when installing :ref:`agent`.
+   You specify it when installing :term:`Percona Agent`.